 Friends of St Mary's Annual Meeting and Talk

 The Annual Meeting will give you more information about what is being achieved by the Friends of St Mary's.
-It will be followed by light refreshments and an illustrated talk on the Air Ambulance service provided for Kent, Surrey and Sussex.
+It will be followed by light refreshments and an illustrated talk by Frances Farrer-Brown on a 'Walk round Arundel'.

 About the Friends of St Mary's